aaronjolson/DestroyTheInvincible_Project/README.md

 Tower Defense Game Built with Unity3D

 All assets are released to the public under the LGPL license.
-Third Party libraries are governed by their own repective libraries.
+Third Party libraries are governed by their own repective licenses.

 THIS GAME DOES NOT WORK OUT OF THE BOX!
 It requires NGUI and the Aron Granberg A* pathfinding libraries to run.
 To my knowledge I don't have the